Centro Comercial Santafé

 The mall is in the neighborhood of Suba, which is in northeastern Bogotá on the North Highway on 183 street.
 The mall has access by bus from the municipalities surrounding the city and along the route system of TransMilenio from the Portal North, "2.1 Mirandela."

 The mall is divided into six squares, which are the Venezuela Plaza, Colombia Plaza, Ecuador Plaza, Peru Plaza, France Plaza, and Italy Plaza.
 It has 3 floors and two lower levels for parking.

-The larger stores in the complex are Jumbo (in Plaza Francia), Falabella (in Plaza Italia), and the Cine Colombia, Zara, and Miniso (in Plaza Italia).
+The larger stores in the complex are Jumbo (in Plaza Francia), Falabella (in Plaza Italia), and the Cine Colombia, and Miniso (in Plaza Italia).
 The complex also includes a wide selection of restaurants.

-Another Santafé Commercial Center was opened in Medellin in May 2010.
+Another Santafé Commercial Center was opened in Medellín in May 2010.